 We are committed to protecting and respecting your privacy.
 By using our social media channels you agree to our Social Media Policy.

-Tweets and other posts on social media will include alerts about the following:
+Posts on social media will include alerts about the following:

 - ministerial announcements